 - Multiple levels within the Product object will be flattened, only accounting for the keys at the lowest level

-For a custom feed, you must provide a Hosted URL to your feed file, hosted over FTP, HTTP, or HTTPS.
+For a custom feed, you must provide a Hosted URL to your feed file, hosted over FTP, SFTP, HTTP, or HTTPS.
 For HTTP/S files, you may add Basic Authentication to the file location.
 If your server where the feed file is located is IP-restricted, the Searchspring IP Addresses must be whitelisted.

 Base Feed Requirements